Jonathan Selby KC

 - Jonathan has acted in a number of cases about the design and construction of well-known hotels in Central London.

-- Jonathan also acted (as Junior Counsel to Paul Darling QC) in an ICC arbitration concerning the management, sales and marketing of a 5-star hotel in Zanzibar.
+- Jonathan also acted in an ICC arbitration concerning the management, sales and marketing of a 5-star hotel in Zanzibar.

 - Acted for a designer and supplier of level crossing panels in connection with claims in the Commercial Court (including injunction proceedings) against the product manufacturer for breach of an exclusive distribution agreement.